Melissa L. Hodgdon begins her 14th season as head coach of the Wheaton College women’s basketball program in 2016-17.

 In addition to her contributions to the collegiate varsity coaching circuit, Hodgdon has served in other capacities, including coaching recreational women's volleyball at New Hampshire in 1994 and working as the equipment and facilities manager at Wentworth.
 While working at Framingham State and Wentworth, she was also employed at Newton Country Day School from 1991-93.

 Hodgdon is a 1991 graduate of Springfield College, where she earned a bachelor's degree in health education with a minor in psychology.
 She later received a master's degree in school counseling from Niagara.
 A native of East Boothbay, Maine, she was a standout women's basketball player for four years at Springfield.
 Named team MVP and captain twice, Hodgdon still holds the school's single-game assists record.
-Starting this season (2013-14), Hodgdon will serve as the NEWMAC's captain for the Women's Basketball Coaches Association (WBCA) for the next three years as appointed by the conference's coaches.
+Hodgdon is currently in her last term as the NEWMAC's captain for the Women's Basketball Coaches Association (WBCA) and also holds positions on the WBCA focus group for all NCAA Divisions and the conference planning committee.

 |2006-07||19-11||9-4||ECAC Tournament, NEWMAC Tournament|